 The focal point at Zhongshan is the little central pond (31.224111, 121.414194).
 On Thursday all 3 Narcissus Flycatcher were noted there, among them a female, as well as our Eastern Crowned Warbler and Pale-legged/Sakhalin Leaf Warbler.
 A tiny island in the center of the pond is almost cat-free (some cats do make the jump) and contains several large trees.
 Thanks to the nearly daily presence there of bird photographer Wāng Jìn Róng (汪进荣), the central pond is an information clearinghouse; Mr. Wang and his buddies are always eager to tell you what they have been seeing lately.

-Featured image: Pechora Pipit perching on newly planted tree at Nanhui, Shanghai, China, 1 May 2016.
+Featured image: Pechora Pipit at Cape Nanhui.
 (Craig Brelsford)